Attention addiction leaves you with a chronic yearning for everything outside of yourself.

 Opinions are not facts and we each have our own views on just about everything.

-Esteemed Wealth Strategist, Author of Secrets of the Millionaire Mind and multi-millionaire T. Harv Eker listened to only one voice in his head.
+Wealth Strategist, Author of Secrets of the Millionaire Mind, and multi-millionaire T. Harv Eker listened to only one voice in his head.

-He took to heart none of the meaningless opinions of others on his road to success.
+He took to heart none of the random opinions of others on his road to success.

-His journey was fueled by valuable lessons learned, good advice, and constructive criticism.
+His journey was fueled by valuable lessons learned, good advice, modeling winners, and constructive criticism.

 Less than 3 years later, he achieved his goals and exceeded his own expectations.